Legionnaires Disease | FAQ

 Who is at risk of contracting Legionnaires disease?

 Children have contracted Legionnaires’ disease.
-Most cases have occurred in immunosuppressed children, but a number of immunocompetent children, particularly newborns, have acquired the disease, most often after surgeries, or through the use of legionellae-contaminated ventilators.
+Most cases have occurred in immunosuppressed children, but a number of immunocompetent children, particularly newborns, have acquired the disease, most often after surgeries, in birthing tubs, or through the use of Legionella-contaminated ventilators.